naeluh/webpack-4-starter/README.md

 This repository also includes a configuration with Gitlab that runs the build command and deploys the site on every commit to master or builds a preview verion of a pull request on Netlify.

-I did not use any CSS framework for this but could have added one if needed.
+I did not use a CSS framework for this but could have added one if needed.
 I feel like when projects are smaller like this it can be easier to write most of the styles from the sketch file, but for bigger projects a framework is needed.
+However in component driven development all code should broken into smaller pieces to keep track of changes in large projects.

+I used a fetch call to pull in data from https://randomuser.me/ instead of creating mu own structured data.

+While I was developing the site I was using Google Lighthouse to audit the site.

+Scores:

+ - Perfomance: 99
+ - Accessibility: 94
+ - Best Practices: 100
+ - SE0: 100

 ## Develop and Build

 - Clone into repository